What Should I Do If I Slip and Fall at Work?

 If you slip and fall at work, report the incident to your supervisor and explain what happened in detail.
 Make sure you receive prompt medical attention, either by going to the emergency room or your employer’s doctor as per their workers’ compensation insurance policy.

 Even if you initially do not think you were injured, you should still report the event and go to the doctor.
 Many issues, especially those involving the soft tissues or a concussion, may not appear right away.
 If you do not report the fall or seek medical help, the insurance company will likely allege the injury did not occur on the job.

 If injured, file a worker’s compensation claim as soon as possible.
 Failure to do so may result in benefits denial or reduction.
 If the employer is not notified, in writing, of the accident within 30 days, you may lose the ability to claim workers’ compensation benefits.

 Under workers’ compensation, it does not usually matter if there was some negligence on the part of the employer.
 However, depending on the circumstances, other parties may prove partially responsible.
-A Personal Injury Attorney in New York at Douglas and London can protect your rights while helping you receive the maximum compensation for your injuries.
+The New York City personal injury lawyers at Douglas and London can protect your rights while helping you receive the maximum compensation for your injuries.

 Slip and Falls at Work

 When a slip and fall occurs at work, the victim should receive coverage for medical expenses and lost wages under workers’ compensation insurance.
 In most cases, they cannot sue the employer for personal injury.
 However, if an entity besides the employer is responsible for the slip and fall accident– then they may have grounds to file a personal injury lawsuit.
 For example, if the employee was working on a third-party’s property, which was not properly maintained– the owner may face a premises liability lawsuit.